GlennPatrickMurphy/BlackjackRobot/README.md

 ## History

 Blackjack is a card game with the objective to collect cards till one reaches, or gets as close as possible to a total of 21.
 It is a game of chance.
 Unless, one has a unique mathematical skill to count cards.
-The ability to count cards is difficult to ascertain: counting cards demands quick calculations and keen, inconspicuous, observations.
+The ability to count cards is difficult to ascertain: counting cards demands quick calculations and keen (inconspicuous) observations.
 Humans require years of training to develop these skills.
-Robots,with the right computation power, only need a few hours to count cards.
+Robots, with the right computation power, only need a few hours to count cards.
 Quick calculations are innate to a computer and- with advances in machine learning and pattern recognition- a robot can develop keen observations skills.
 My goal with my robot is to develop a robot which will always win at Blackjack and make me millions in Vegas.

 My project of a blackjack robot is not a unique idea.
 Jason Mecham (Github User S4WRXTTCS) demonstrates in his Jetson-Inference repository <a href=https://github.com/S4WRXTTCS/jetson-inference>(S4WRXTTCS)</a> his Blackjack program.
 Mecham’s program both detects and classifies playing cards on a table: the detection and classification is completed through the combination of ImageNet and DetectNet.
-Another unique feature of Mecham’s model is classification of playing cards’ include the suit of the card.
+Another unique feature of Mecham’s model is the classification of playing cards’ include the suit of the card.
 For simplicity my model will only be using ImageNet.
-The suit of the card, per my understanding, is not important in blackjack, therefore my model will only classify the count of the playing card.
+The suit of the card (per my understanding) is not important in blackjack, therefore my model will only classify the count of the playing card.

 ## Background